 I grew up on the Arpanet, where nobody needed to introduce themselves because it was a social network, and a small one.
-You were what you wrote, you had long correspondences with the other members of the network, and eventually you met people, probably at a Chinese restaurant outing or computing-related conference, and formed real-life friendships.
+You were what you wrote, you had long correspondences with the other members of the network, and eventually you met some of them, probably at a Chinese restaurant outing or computing-related conference, and formed real-life friendships.

 I have lived in Bedford, Massachusetts; Cambridge, Massachusetts; New York City; Helsinki, and (the original) Ipswich.
 If you think you know me, you probably do.
 I’m pretty googleable.

-I have presented the Friday Breakfast show on Ipswich Community Radio (105.7 fm) for about six years now, since 2014 with Izzy Lane.
+I have presented the Friday Breakfast show on Ipswich Community Radio (105.7 fm) together with Izzy Lane since 2014 (and for a while before that with others).
 All ICR shows can be heard streaming and most as Listen Again podcasts.
 If you are a music geek in any genre, we have a deep dive show for you.
-If you want to join the station to present a radio show or do related work, we would welcome you.
+If you want to join the station to present a radio show or do related work, we welcome you.

 I have had a homepage on the Web since about 1998 with sporadic dated posts, which I guess makes me an old school online journaler.
 I shifted to Blogger a year or two later when it took off, but continued to handwrite HTML pages for longer entries.
-My archives were nuked a few years ago in a billing misunderstanding with the otherwise splendid DreamHost, my domain and hosting vendor since the early 2000s (thanks for the recommendation, Nita).
+My archives were nuked a few years ago in a billing misunderstanding with the otherwise splendid DreamHost.
 I do have backups and am gradually restoring them.
-I have just abandoned the Kubrick template with all my hand tweaks that never quite worked and moved to Twenty Ten.
+I recently abandoned the Kubrick template with all my hand tweaks that never quite worked and moved to Twenty Ten.
 If it’s good enough for Sarah Kendzior, it’s good enough for me.

 I am a huge fan of autumn, the Arkadia Bookshop, and graph paper.

 First name.
 Last name.
 Without the hyphen, because they didn’t have them when I started.
 At.
 Geemail.
 Etc.